Subjective and Objective Quality-of-Experience Evaluation Study for Live Video Streaming: Experiment

 where $\left\{\xi | i = 1,2,3,4,5\right\}$ is the parameter to be fitted, $p$ and $f(p)$ represent the prediction score and mapping score respectively.
 The mapped scores are then used to calculate four correlation values with MOSs, namely Spearman Rank-Order Correlation Coefficient (SRCC), Pearson Linear Correlation Coefficient (PLCC), Root Mean Squared Error (RMSE), and Kendall Rank-order Correlation Coefficient (KRCC).
 These statistical indices serve different purposes in assessing model performance.
 Specifically, PLCC reflects the linearity of algorithm predictions, SRCC indicates their monotonicity or predictive correlation, while RMSE evaluates model consistency.
 An excellent model should achieve values close to 1 for SRCC, PLCC and KRCC.

-For the classification criteria, we adhere to the procedures outlined in \cite{VQEG-1} and employ statistical methods from \cite{Brill} to analyze subjective data for determining the significance of differences between each pair of stimuli.
-A confidence level of 95\% is set.
-The entire dataset is partitioned into subsets based on significant differences and similarities.
-In a significantly distinct subset, we partition the stimulus pairs into groups based on positive and negative differences in MOS.
-A higher ability to discriminate dissimilar/similar pairs and superior/inferior stimulus pairs indicates better model performance.
-Therefore, we employ the area under the ROC curve (AUC) as an evaluation metric for assessing classification performance of models.
-Furthermore, we compare AUC values obtained from different models to determine if there are statistically significant disparities in their performances\cite{Hanley}.
+For the classification criteria, we follow the procedures outlined in~\cite{VQEG-1} and apply the statistical methods from~\cite{Brill} to analyze subjective data, determining the significance of differences between each pair of stimuli.
+A $95$\% confidence level is employed.
+The entire is divided into subsets based on significant differences and similarities.
+In significantly distinct subsets, stimulus pairs are further categorized by positive or negative MOS differences.
+Stronger model performance is indicated by a higher ability to distinguish between similar and dissimilar pairs, as well as superior and inferior stimuli.
+Therefore, we use the area under the ROC curve (AUC) as the evaluation metric for classification performance.
+Additionally, we compare the AUC values across different models to assess whether their performance differences are statistically significant~\cite{Hanley}.

-We use the VQEG standard to analyze the performance of the Tao-QoE model and other VQA models on different UGC databases.
-Since the VQA database selected in this paper does not disclose the standard deviation of the annotation scores for each video, we are unable to calculate the classification criteria.
-In the case of QoE models, adhering to standard practices\cite{sunwei}, we utilize both VQEG criteria and Classification criteria for evaluating the effectiveness of Tao-QoE and other QoE models on the QoE database.
+We follow the VQEG standard to analyze the performance of the Tao-QoE model and other VQA models across different UGC s.
+However, since the VQA databases used in this study do not provide the standard deviation of annotation scores for each video, we are unable to apply the classification criteria.
+For QoE models, in line with standard practices~\cite{sunwei}, we employ both the VQEG criteria and classification criteria to evaluate the effectiveness of the Tao-QoE model and other QoE models on the QoE databases.